Watch this to learn about different types of irregular heart rhythms, signs and symptoms of an irregular heart rhythm, and how they are diagnosed.

 Tachycardia is when the heart beats too fast.
 Find out what symptoms it causes, how it's diagnosed, and what treatments can help manage it.

-This is test of your heart.
+This is a test of your heart.
 It lets your doctor see how well your heart is working.
 A doctor can use this test to find out if you have a heart problem, or to monitor a heart problem your doctor already knows you have.

 This is a problem with the rhythm of your heart.
 We call it "A-fib."
 With it, your heart beats much faster than normal.
 And, the upper and lower chambers of your heart don't work together like they should.
 For some, A-fib goes away on its own.
 But for others, it's a long-term problem.